 The law has strict conditions to prevent fraud and any person opening an account in a false name will be charged with a criminal offence.

-If you don’t give your tax file number to your bank or financial institution, your account may be taxed at a higher rate.
+You may be taxed at a higher rate if you don’t give your tax file number to your bank or financial institution.

 You should check with your bank or financial institution about the terms and conditions for cheque accounts.
 Generally, cheque accounts don’t have an overdraft facility unless this is arranged with the bank.